AshTS/Qor/README.md

 # Qor

-Basic kernel written in Rust for RISC-V, following the tutorial by Stephen Marz [RISC-V OS using Rust](https://osblog.stephenmarz.com/index.html)
+Basic kernel written in Rust for RISC-V, following the tutorial by Stephen Marz [RISC-V OS using Rust](https://osblog.stephenmarz.com/index.html).

+## Install

+1. Clone the repository and all submodules
+2. Navigate to the `qemu` directory
+3. Create a new directory called `build`
+4. Run `../configure --target-list=riscv64-softmmu && make`
+5. Install qemu to your path
+6. Navigate to the `qor-os` directory
+8. Run `rustup override set nightly-2021-03-09` to set the Rust compiler version
+9. Run `rustup target add riscv64gc-unknown-none-elf` to install the proper target
+10. Run `cargo component add rust-src` to allow the core library to be built

+## Usage

+To start the kernel, run `cargo run --release` in the `qor-os` directory.

-License from said tutorial:
+## License from Tutorial

 MIT License